Premian-Labs/premia-contracts/README.md

 ### Deployment

-The contract can be deployed using the `deploy` task:
+The contract can be deployed on the default network using the `deploy` task:

 ```bash